 Following through with four family generations, Lego remains a private, family-owned business.
 It began with Ole Kirk Kristiansen, but today, the grandson, Kjeld Kirk Kristiansen, owns the family business.
 He ranks as the third richest Dane, and he has a net worth of $6.75 billion as of April 2021.
 Currently, he serves as chairman of the Lego foundation board.
 He owns 75 percent of Lego Group.

 There was a period of time when The Lego Corporation decided to outsource part of its production, particularly the Lego Duplo bricks, to one of the world’s largest manufacturing service providers at the time, Flextronics.
 This was announced in 2005 under CEO Jørgen Vig Knudstorp as part of his rescue plan Shared Vision in order to deal with the economic difficulties Lego was facing.
 Outsourcing production to one of Flextronics’ factories in west Hungary would cut costs of production significantly.

-“The all-important thing we learned is that one should know what is the core competence of a company.
+“The all-important thing we learned is that one should know what the core competence of a company is.
 The molding of bricks is a core competency, and that we should not hand over”

-As a partnership to outsource production didn’t work as expected for Legos, even though they have manufacturing facilities in different parts of the globe, The Lego Group currently remains in control of making the toys.
+A partnership to outsource production didn’t work as expected for Legos.
+Even though they have manufacturing facilities in different parts of the globe, The Lego Group currently remains in control of making the toys.